-The Committee recommends \$4,426,000 for Department-wide Systems and Capital Investments Programs [DSCIP] for fiscal year 2018.
+The Committee recommends \$4,000,000 for Department-wide Systems and Capital Investments Programs [DSCIP].

 The Committee notes that the DSCIP account has been utilized to fund a wide variety of multiyear initiatives.
 Given the complexity of these initiatives, the bill includes language in section 123 directing the Department of the Treasury to submit an annual Capital Investment Plan to the Committees on Appropriations within 30 days after the President's budget submission.